CIS565-Fall-2013/Project4-Rasterizer/README.md

 * Not rasterizing on the line in case the current primitive has been crossed twice.
 In the worst case, this doesn't offer any speed up, in the best case, this speeds up one thread by 2x.

 None the less, because the above optimizations are divergent, the speedups do not linearly translate to lowering times.

-Back face culling seems to be just a tad bit faster than back face ignoring, but a combination of the two gives us the best result.